unik-name/help-unikname/docs/3-unikname-connect/howto-create-unikname-trust-certificate-organization.md

 uns unik:disclose "@organization:my-saas-platform-101" -e "my-saas-platform-101"
 ```

 > Replace `my-saas-platform-101` by the @unikname of type organization you want to disclose.
 You need to change it at both places.
-For more informations about the Disclose command, see the [uns.network documentation](https://docs.uns.network/uns-use-the-network/cli.html#unik-disclose).
+For more informations about the Disclose command, see the [unikname.network documentation](https://docs.unikname.network/uns-use-the-network/cli.html#unik-disclose).

 ## Step 4.
 Prove the ownership of your website